signalwerk/typesetting/sites/blog/src/pages/articles/Colors/index.md

 ## Colors
-To print in take «Kleinoffset ohne Trockenstoff».
+To print in colors take «Kleinoffset ohne Trockenstoff».
 As for Black you can probably also order «Folienfarbe».

 ### Colos in Switzerland
 hubergroup Schweiz AG